 Plus, you’ll benefit from the rigorous, personalized and, above all, marketable legal education you’ll get at RWU Law – one in which graduates emerge job-ready and prepared to thrive in early careers, even in today’s tough legal employment market.

-In expanding our commitment to hands-on, personalized learning, consider what we’ve done this academic year alone:
+In expanding our commitment to hands-on, personalized learning, consider what we’ve done in the past academic year alone:

 - We instituted an explicit guarantee that every qualified student will be afforded a substantial clinic experience through one of our in-house clinics or a clinical externship.